manoranjanads/strapi_prod/README.md

     A RECORD    -    strapi.manoranjana.me      -     44.125.35.15

-## Ansible Installation
+## Automatic Deployment
-Once you ready, you can open up the Ansible code you have installed.
+Once you ready, you can open up the Ansible code you have downloaded.
-Then navigate to `inventory.yml` and replace your AWS pem file with your and your EC2 Public IP.
+Then navigate to `inventory.yml` and replace your AWS pem file with yours and your EC2 Public IP.
 Now go to `group_vars/all.yml` and replace with your variables as required.
 Then, return back to the root  and run as follows in your terminal:

     ansible-playbook -i inventory.yml strapi_main.yml